Southern screamer: Breeding

 The southern screamer forms long-term pair bonds that in some cases last for life.
 Males and females court with mutual preening and duet calling.
 They build a large nest of sticks and reeds near shallow water and often nest in about the same location for several years.
 The typical clutch size is three to five eggs but can be up to seven; eggs are laid in October and November.
 Both parents incubate the eggs and care for the young.
 The incubation period is 43 to 46 days; fledging occurs eight to ten weeks after hatch and the young are independent after about 12 weeks.

 Vocalization

 The southern screamer's "loud, unmelodious, double-noted trumpet call" has been further described as "a low, throaty, almost barking, brief oh-WOOOW which also sounds sometimes as be-SERK."
 Female's calls are somewhat weaker and higher pitched than males'.
 Screamers call both in flight and when perched, and the call can be heard for up to 3 km. away.

 Domestication

-Southern screamers are sometimes domesticated and are very good guard animals because of their loud, far-carrying, call.
+Southern screamers are sometimes domesticated and can be suitable guard animals because of their loud, far-carrying, call.

 Status

 The IUCN has assessed the southern screamer as being of Least Concern.
-It has a very large range, and though its population size is unknown it is believed to be stable.
+It has a very large range, and though its population estimate is highly variable (100,000 – 1.0 million individuals) it is believed to be stable.
 No immediate threats have been identified.
 Draining of wetlands and persecution by farmers are potential threats, but "the species seems able to compensate fairly well".